|

 To know the size allocated to your icon, use the convenient CD_APPLET_GET_MY_ICON_EXTENT.

 Say for instance you want to download a file on the Net, it is likely to take some amount of time, during which the dock will be frozen, waiting for you.
 To avoid such a situation, Cairo-Dock defines Tasks.
-They are perform their job asynchronously, and can be periodic.
+They perform their job asynchronously, and can be periodic.
 See cairo-dock-task.h for a quick explanation on how a Task works.

 You create a Task with cairo_dock_new_task, launch it with cairo_dock_launch_task, and either cancel it with cairo_dock_discard_task or destroy it with cairo_dock_free_task.